-However, where Amazon Prime Video really shines is with its impressive collection of original productions.
-You can stream The Marvelous Mrs. Maisel, which recently won several Emmy and Golden Globe awards.
-Or, you can relax with engaging hidden gems like Sneaky Pete and Forever.
+Amazon Prime Video has really started to hit its stride with its original content.
+This includes The Marvelous Mrs. Maisel, which recently won several Emmy and Golden Globe awards, Sneaky Pete, Fleabag, Forever, Jack Ryan and Hunters.

 Titles from Amazon’s library are available in formats ranging from standard quality (SD) to UHD and HDR.
 How much data you’ll use while streaming TV shows and movies will depend on the quality you’re using to watch programming.
 The platform doesn’t release official information about data usage.

 However, we estimate that you will burn around 900MB per hour for SD playback, 2GB per hour for HD playback and around 5.8GB per hour of UHD content.
 As it’s generally the case with streaming, this can impact your data allowance, so we recommend a broadband plan with unlimited data if you plan to watch a series or a lot of movies.